-Chelsea reject West Ham bid for Gallagher
+West Ham target Gallagher 'still in Chelsea plans'

-Conor Gallagher: Chelsea reject bid from West Ham
+Conor Gallagher 'still in Chelsea plans' after they reject bid from West Ham

 Last updated on .From the section Chelsea

-Chelsea have rejected a bid from West Ham for England midfielder Conor Gallagher worth a reported £40m.
+Chelsea manager Mauricio Pochettino says Conor Gallagher is still in his plans after the club rejected a reported £40m bid from West Ham.

-Gallagher, 23, has two years left on his contract and is currently on the club's pre-season tour of the USA.
+The England midfielder, 23, has two years left on his contract and is on the club's pre-season tour of the United States.

-The Chelsea academy graduate enjoyed a successful loan spell at Crystal Palace in 2021-22, winning player of the season and making his England debut.

-He made his Chelsea debut last season and went on to score three goals in 45 appearances.
+He made his senior Chelsea debut last season and went on to score three goals in 45 appearances.

+"At the moment I am happy with him and his performance," Pochettino said.

+Gallagher, a Chelsea academy graduate, was named Crystal Palace's player of the season at the end of a loan spell there in 2021-22.

 Chelsea's ownership group has been trying to avoid letting players enter the last two years of their contracts, a situation that played out with Mason Mount's £55m move to Manchester United.